jeffreykegler/libmarpa/toward.md

 ("online evaluation rules" or "online rules") to be evaluated as they are completed.
-When an "online rule" is completed, it can converted from an Earley item to a "value node", and all of its upstream storage can be completed.
+When an "online rule" is completed, its completed Earley item can stored as a special kind of Earley item --- an "evaluated Earley item".
+Evaluated Earley items do not have confluences, and therefore release all of their upstream storage.
-This can allow those application which lend themselves to online parsing to parse arbitrary length inputs in fixed storage.
+The use of evaluated EIMS can allow those application which lend themselves to online parsing to parse arbitrary length inputs using a fixed amount of space.